Setting up

 1. The phone app

 Install the DreamLayer app and open it.
-It starts on the Brain tab — the home screen for your whole setup.
 A short welcome walks you through what the product does and ends at pairing.
+After that, the app opens on the Now tab; the Brain tab — the home for your whole setup — is one tap away.

 If you are skipping the Mac for now, you are already done: the phone is the brain, and the glasses pair from this same screen.
-Everything core — memory, people, promises, the Oracle — works right now.
+Everything core — memory, people, promises, Juno — works right now.

 2. The Mac (optional, recommended)